Hailee-ZHY/Pavement-Classification/ReadMe.md

 # Road Marking Classification

+This project is part of the larger initiative titled **Segment and Classify Road Paint Lines/Markings from LiDAR Raster Images**.
-This project focuses on pixel-level segmentation and classification of road markings using deep learning models such as **SegFormer** for semantic segmentation and classification.
-The dataset is derived from high-resolution TIFF images and corresponding SHP labels.
+My contribution focuses on the **pixel-level segmentation and classification** of road markings using deep learning models, specifically **SegFormer** for semantic segmentation tasks.
+The dataset, consisting of high-resolution TIFF images and corresponding SHP labels, is provided by Tetra Tech, who also proposed the project.

 ## Models Used